openalea/scipack/doc/doc_pylab/user/index.rst

 .. warning:: all data converted with PyLabLine2D must be connected to the x connector only.
 .. note:: the `PyLabLine2D` node may have a x data set only; y is optional.

-If you do not want to use the PyLabLine2D_, you can still connect several data sets directly to the PyLabPlot_ nodes but customisation is not possible.
+If you do not want to use the :class:`~openalea.pylab_plotting_wralea.py_pylab.PyLabLine2D`, you can still connect several data sets directly to the :class:`~openalea.pylab_plotting_wralea.py_pylab.PyLabPlot` nodes but customisation is not possible.
 If several x and y data sets are connected, then PyLabPlot will automatically select a color for each of them.
 Finally, you may connect a single data set to x, and several data sets to y connector.
 If so, x data set is supposed to be common to all y data sets.

 .. dataflow:: openalea.pylab.test legend
     :width: 40%

-    **Figure 3: adding several data sets on the same axes is possible and data sets are fully customisable using convertor such as** PyLabLine2D_
+    **Figure 3: adding several data sets on the same axes is possible and data sets are fully customisable using convertor such as** :class:`~openalea.pylab_plotting_wralea.py_pylab.PyLabLine2D`

 .. plot::
     :width: 40%